yoki123/hodoku/README.md

 Bug Fix:
   - Selecting a primary color in Default Mouse Mode no longer generates a colored mouse.
+  - Filter/Highlight bivalue cells did not work when Show filter on candidate was enabled.

 Version 2.2.10 (2019-12-24)
 ---------------------------